 6. Consider non-salary offers

 The headline salary is not the only thing on your employee’s mind.
 If you cannot offer an attractive salary settlement, have a think about employee benefits.
 Can you extend existing benefits, or offer new ones, in lieu of a salary hike?
 Small businesses are in a particularly strong position to offer popular but affordable benefits like flexible working.
-Click here for some more information on cost-effective employee benefits.

 7. Remember the value of your staff